kmjayadeep/cka-learning/notes/2-1-deployments.md

 It will be shown as CHANGE-CAUSE while listing rollout history.
 This can be used to track how the change happened

+`spec.revisionHistoryLimit` indicates how many replicaset history you want to retain.
+Default is 10

+## strategy type `spec.strategy.type`

+`Recreate` means all pods will be removed the new pods will be created `RollingUpdate` [default] rolling update

+Default strategy for deployment rollout is 25% maximum additional pods, 25% max unavailable (minimum 75% of the pods should be up and running)

 ## Rollout

 * Run `k rollout status deploy/[name]` to check rollout status